Eagle Point Golf Club

 General Course DescriptionEagle Point golf

-Eagle Point Golf Club is a very attractive, well maintained 18-hole target course north of Medford.
+Eagle Point Golf Club is a very attractive, very well maintained 18-hole target course north of Medford.
 The course is considered semi-private because blocks of tee times are reserved for members.
 Eagle Point Golf Club has a bit of everything with trees, traps, water, bends, and hills.
 It has very good facilities and a great staff.
-It is well past its troubled economic history and now is well maintained and lives up to its occasional Golf Digest ranking as one of the best courses in Oregon.
+It is well past its troubled economic history and now lives up to its occasional Golf Digest ranking as one of the best courses in Oregon.
 Forward tees provide shorter distances and better angles.
-The course is easily walkable (save one long, uphill gap between the 15th green and 16th tee).
+The course is easily walkable (save one long, uphill between the 15th green and 16th tee).

 Course History